VicSobDev/HumanMouse/README.md

 # HumanMouse

-A Go package that simulates random human-like mouse movements, allowing for custom movement bounds.
+A Go package that simulates realistic, human-like mouse movements.
+Inspired by Brave browser's mouse position tracking, it's designed for replicating genuine user interactions on web pages and applications.

 ## Installation